ludus-leonis/FreeBeeGee/docs/INSTALL.md

 * Download the latest `*.tar.gz`/`*.zip` from [https://github.com/ludus-leonis/FreeBeeGee/releases](https://github.com/ludus-leonis/FreeBeeGee/releases).
 * Extract the `*.tar.gz`/`*.zip` into a folder on your web-server.
+* Make sure FreeBeeGee / the web server has write permissions in the `api/data/` folder.

 You can pick the root folder of your server, or create a subfolder for FreeBeeGee.